johnnysedh3lllo/product-preview-component-frontend-mentor/README.md

 ### What I learned
-the objective of this project was to get and experience with a real life workflow situation. i learnt how to use CSS Variables to a reasonable degree.
+the objective of this project was to get an experience with a real life workflow situation. i learnt how to use CSS Variables to a reasonable degree.

 ### Continued development